-Public Works Generator #2 (City Generator #7) was manufactured in 1986 and was re-purposed for use at the newly constructed Public Works building around 1998.
-Electrical power supplied by this generator can be critical to maintaining public works operations during a power outage.
-This 35 year old generator is diesel fueled and is mounted on a custom made above ground single wall steel fuel tank which does not meet standards for fuel spill containment.
-The multi- location facility generator analysis that was conducted in the Fall of 2020 by Kluber Architects and Engineers identified Generator #7 as a top replacement priority for facility generators due to its age and potential for an environmental issue from a fuel leak.
+City Generator #7 was manufactured in 1986 and was re-purposed for use at the newly constructed Public Works building in 1998.
+Electrical power supplied by this generator is critical to maintaining public works operations during a power outage.
+The generator is diesel fueled and mounted on an above ground single wall steel fuel tank which does not meet standards for fuel spill containment.
+The multi-location facility generator analysis conducted in 2020 identified Generator #7 as a top replacement priority for facility generators due to its age and potential for an environmental issue from a fuel leak.

-No additional impact since this is a replacement of an existing generator.
 Fueling, routine maintenance, and periodic testing will occur as needed.